andrescevp/expert_gpts/README.md

 - RedisStack to store vector databases.
 - LLama Index to manage the vector databases.
-- Postgres to store the history.
+- MariaDB to store the history.
 - Dash from Plotly to create the UI.

 # Extending